eriklupander/dvizz/README.md

 The [Dockerfile](Dockerfile) builds a docker image using [multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/).
 There is no need to install _go_ and _bower_ for building the docker image.

+There a *Makefile* and another [Dockerfile](Dockerfile.dev) for local development.
+You can use `make all` to build dvizz and `make docker` to create a docker image from the builds.
+This is crucial faster than multi-stage build.

 ### Running on Docker Swarm mode
 Dvizz must be started in a Docker container running on a Swarm Manager node.
 I run it as a service using a _docker service create_ command.